Apparel company reports theft of $150,000 worth of T-shirts - Salisbury Post

 • Shelton Concrete reported on Saturday the business was broken into in the 300 block of Baymount Drive.

-• A woman reported on Saturday her vehicle was broken into and her license plate was stolen from Tucker Town Dam in the 17200 block of Stokes Ferry Road in Richfield.
+• A woman reported on Saturday her vehicle was broken into and her license plate was stolen from Tuckertown Dam in the 17200 block of Stokes Ferry Road in Richfield.

 • A woman reported on Saturday her license plate was stolen from the 1400 block of Dunn’s Mountain Road.